 The current protests by locals at Mauna Kea about the TMT satellite are a prime example of how many locals maintain traditional belief systems passed down through the generations.
 They are a proud, kind people with a strong connection to nature and love for their island chain.
 We have fallen in love with the Hawaiian culture and island life, but even if you don’t love it – you need to respect it.

 This place and its people deserve your respect.
 Be sure you aren’t entering any sacred areas, clean up after yourself, and be kind.

-13. It isn’t uncommon to hear people speaking Hawaiian or Pigeon.
+13. It isn’t uncommon to hear people speaking Hawaiian or Pidgin.

 The more tourist-centered islands like Oahu and Maui don’t seem to have as many locals that prefer to speak Hawaiian.
 But on Molokai and some areas of the Big Island, you’ll find people who pretty much exclusively speak Hawaiian.
-There are also many people who speak ‘Pigeon’ which is a language that developed through the mix of Hawaii’s multiple cultures.
+There are also many people who speak ‘Pidgin’ which is a language that developed through the mix of Hawaii’s multiple cultures.
 From our experience, it seems to be widely used as a type of slang in addition to English or Hawaiian.